in2greece-logo

 Due to its location between Crete and Rhodes, Karpathos has a relatively mild Mediterranean climate with warm, dry summers and mild, rainy winters.
 The island benefits from the cooling Meltemi wind during the summer months, which makes the climate more tolerable and is ideal for wind-based water sports.

-The natural vegetation on Karpathos is typical of the Mediterranean region, with an abundance of shrubs, herbs, and trees such as olives, pines, and cypresses.
+The flora and fauna of Karpathos is typical of the Mediterranean region, with an abundance of shrubs, herbs, and trees such as olives, pines, and cypresses.
 In the more fertile lands, locals cultivate vegetables, fruits, and olives, while the less arable land is used for grazing by goats and sheep.

 The inland areas are sparsely populated, with the majority of residents living closer to the coast where the soil is more fertile and the living conditions are more amiable.
 The island’s geography has played a significant role in preserving its traditional ways of life, as many of the ancient customs and practices continue to thrive in the remote mountainous villages.